 Chair Dye stated that there are no guidelines for criminal background checks for the Committee and Board members to follow when reviewing the applications that contain criminal history reports.
 Gina M. Von Oehsen Cleary stated that the Board does have guidelines and they are listed on the Board’s website.
 Corey stated that the Application Evaluation Committee members are to receive the guidelines from staff before every meeting for review.

 Roegner made a motion to approve the following applicant to sit for the licensure exam.
-A. Hall seconded the motion.
+Hall seconded the motion.
 Motion carried.

 Narita Norman

-A Hall made a motion to approve the following applicant to sit for the licensure exam.
+Hall made a motion to approve the following applicant to sit for the licensure exam.
 Roegner seconded the motion.
 Motion carried.

 Franklin McClure